-In this lab you will register a new application and create proxies for the Geocoding, Routing, Traffic, Service Area and Demographics services.
-These proxies will be used in other labs.
+In this tutorial you will register a new application and create proxies for the Geocoding, Routing, Traffic, Service Area and Demographics services.
+These proxies will be used in other tutorials.

-You will need an ArcGIS developer or ArcGIS Online organization account to complete this lab.
+You will need an ArcGIS developer or ArcGIS Online organization account to complete this tutorial.
 If you do not have an account, you can sign up for a free account here.

 Before you can create service proxies, you need to create and register an application in your ArcGIS account.
 Each application has a unique Client ID and Client Secret and can be configured with different authentication settings.